 February is Black History Month, providing us all an opportunity to reflect on our history and teach the next generation important lessons.
-Today’s post is a primer for teaching kids about Black History Month.
-Also included are some resources and reading you might find useful as you tackle this expansive lesson.
+This post is a primer for teaching kids about Black History Month.
+Also included are a few resources and reading you might find useful as you tackle this expansive lesson.

 The first step in teaching and learning more about Black History Month is to appreciate the history of this annual event.

-Woodson, a scholar and author, sought to bring attention to his efforts; to focus the general population on the inequalities people of color faced every day.
+Woodson, a scholar and author, sought to bring attention to his efforts; to focus the general population on the inequalities people of color face every day.

 Woodson’s efforts spread over time, with local leaders around the USA adopting the week between February 12-20 to promote education about Black history.

 It wasn’t until 1970, through the efforts of numerous educators and advocates at Kent State University, that Black History Month was celebrated for the first time.
 In 1976, Black History Month grew into a widely acknowledged event.
 Since then, it’s grown into an annual event across the nation and around the world.